Specialist Community Public Health Nursing (MSc/PgDip)

 1 year (PgDip) (Full-time) / 2 years (PgDip), 3 years (after completion of PgDip) (MSc) (Part-time) / n/a (Distance / E-Learning)

-Please note: The School Nurse route is not available for entry at present.
-The Health Visitor route is still available and places remain for September 2014.
+Please note: The School Nurse route is available for entry, but no funding is available at present.

 This programme is designed to prepare nurses and midwives to become Specialist Community Public Health Nurses.